mdsheraj123/globalrankingbyacceptance/README.md

 Hence, I have expanded this effort to include several objective metrics.
 People can check the metric based on the criteria they prefer.

-This Requires a lot more work to get the data but still it is possible.
+This requires a lot more work to get the data but still it is possible.
 Also the rankings would be objective.

 I do not want to create a combined metric based on a weightage like many do because the weightage would be subjective.